YoyloNerd/Budgeting-App/README.md

-# A one day codeing challenge
+# Was a one day codeing challenge
-### im probs gonna update over the comming weeks

 ## install
 ```